arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 to continue your mission.
 - "This is not your domain keeper.
 It's mine.
 It's always been mind" -- Darth Jadus

+Meet the team
+- Watcher Two: Genetically bred
+- Lodenth Kashar: Only alien you met at Intelligence
+- Fixer Twelve:
+- Watcher Three:

 The Slave's Secret: Upon arriving at Imperial Intelligence headquarters, you found Keeper arguing with Darth Jadus, a powerful Sith Lord.
 The source of the tension between them is unclear, but Keeper agreed to Darth Jadus’s demand that